 Have you noticed how infrequent gratitude is expressed these days?
 It seems like people have just come to expect everything to be given to them.

 A man writing at the post office desk was approached by an older fellow who had a postcard in his hand.
 The old man said, “Sir, could you please address this note for me?”
 The man gladly did so, and he agreed to write a short message on the postcard, and he even signed it for the man, too.

 Finally, the man doing the writing said to the older man, “Now, is there anything else I can do for you?”

 The old fellow thought about it for a minute, and he said, “Yes, at the end could you just put, ‘P.S.
 Please excuse the sloppy handwriting.'”

 How often do you hear people express sincere gratitude?
-This Thanksgiving season tries this experiment.
+This Thanksgiving season try this experiment.
 Keep track of the number of complaints you hear each day, and compare that with the number of times you hear people express sincere words of gratitude.
 And do me a favor and when you read this post record the results in the comment section.

 In the account of the Ten Lepers, it is evident that only one was grateful and showed a heart of gratitude.
 I think it is appropriate to connect the attitude of gratitude to the writings of the Apostle Paul in Romans 12.
 Paul writes, in Romans,